Donn Barber: Biography

-He studied at Holbrook Military Academy in Ossining, New York, and graduated from Yale University in 1893, where he was chairman of campus humor magazine The Yale Record and a member of the Berzelius Society.
+He studied at Holbrook Military Academy in Ossining, New York, and graduated from Yale University in 1893, where he was chairman of the campus humor magazine, The Yale Record, and a member of the Berzelius Society.

 After Yale, he took post-graduate architectural courses at Columbia University, and at the École des Beaux-Arts in Paris under Paul Blondell and Scellier de Gisors.
 He was the ninth American student to receive a diploma.

-After returning and serving apprenticeships in the offices of Carrere & Hastings, Cass Gilbert and Lord & Hewlett, he set up his own firm around 1900.
-In 1923, Barber was elected into the National Academy of Design as an Associate member.
+After returning to America, he apprenticed in the offices of Carrere & Hastings, Cass Gilbert and Lord & Hewlett.
+Around 1900, he established his own firm.
+In 1923, Barber was elected an Associate member of the National Academy of Design.

 In 1899 Barber married Elsie Yandell of Louisville, the sister of sculptor Enid Yandell.

-He died on May 29, 1925 in Manhattan, New York City.
+Barber died on May 29, 1925, in Manhattan, New York City.